 Functionality and great usability are some of the core principles for software developers here at LiteBreeze.
-This article targets our technical team.
+This article primarily targets our technical team.

 Bug-free, user-friendly and smart functionality and design is ultimately what makes your client successful.
 And what makes your client successful, makes you and the company successful as well.

 Developers naturally tend to concentrate on technical details, and too often overlook the end-user experience.
 As a developer you spend hundreds of hours working on a software project and therefore know it like the back of your hand.
 This makes it harder for you to notice any user-unfriendly hurdles that still exist.

 New end users on the other hand, will have no pre-existing knowledge about the system you’ve developed.
 In today’s world people have grown used to extremely user-friendly software.
 They might only be willing to sacrifice a tiny bit of time trying to understand what you have developed.